convos-chat/convos/blog/_posts/2019-12-24-merry-christmas-and-happy-uploading.md

 dependency.

 Please see [#423](https://github.com/Nordaaker/convos/pull/423) for all the major changes.
-There was some bugfixes after that PR was merged as well, but most is there.
+There were some bugfixes after that PR was merged as well, but most of the changes are there.

 ## Snap build